DP-SGD with weight clipping: Conclusion and discussion

 Several opportunities for future work remain.
 First, it would be interesting to better integrate and improve ideas such as in \cite{scaman_lipschitz_2019} to find improved bounds on gradients of Lipschitz-constrained neural networks, as this may allow to further reduce the amount of noise needed.

 Second, various optimizations of the computational efficiency are possible.
 Currently one of the most important computational tasks is the computation of the spectral norm.
 Other approaches to more efficiently compute or upper bound it can be explored.
-One alternative direction would be to investigate the Frobenius norm which is less costly to compute but may have other disadvantages.
+One obvious one is to use directly the $\ell_{2, 1}$ and $\ell_{2,\infty}$ norms with our method, which would require to implement the exponential mechanism on the scaled gradient.

 Our current work is limited to the application of our proposed method on feed-forward models for classification tasks and regression tasks with Lipschitz loss function.
 Although our method can be easily applied to some other tasks, the field remains open to extend it to other classes of models.